avinashzen123/TOGAF/QuickNotes.md

 It will ensure more complete coverage of the designed solution.
 It will make certain that the architecture selected allows for future growth in response to the needs of the business.
 Its use may be mandated by federal agencies.

+**six parts of TOGAF document**
+1. Introduction
+2. ADM
+3. ADM Guidelines and techniques
+4. Architecture content framework
+5. Architecture Continuum and tools
+6. Architecture capability framework.

+The **Statement of Architecture Work** in TOGAF defines the scope and approach to complete an architecture project, acts as a contract between the development team and the sponsors, and identifies the key stakeholders and their requirements.

 **Part of Architecture Repository**
 1. Architecture Metamodel